kamranahmedse/developer-roadmap/content/guides/what-is-internet.md

 ## Encryption and Public Keys

 Cryptography is what keeps our communication secure on the Internet.
-In this short video, you will learn the basics of cryptograpy, SSL/TLS, and how they help make the communication on the Internet secure.
+In this short video, you will learn the basics of cryptography, SSL/TLS, and how they help make the communication on the Internet secure.

 <iframe width="100%" height="400" src="https://www.youtube.com/embed/ZghMPWGXexs" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Cybersecurity and Crime

-In this video, you will learn about the basics of cybersecurity and common cybercrimes
+In this video, you will learn about the basics of cybersecurity and common cybercrime

 <iframe width="100%" height="400" src="https://www.youtube.com/embed/AuYNXgO_f3Y" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>